-- developments and projections relating to Alvotech's competitors and industry, including the estimated growth of the industry; - Alvotech's approach and goals with respect to technology; - Alvotech's expectations regarding its ability to obtain and maintain intellectual property protection and not infringe on the rights of others; - the impact of the COVID-19 pandemic or the occurrence of unforeseen geopolitical events such as the Russia-Ukraine conflict on Alvotech's business; - changes in applicable laws or regulations; - the outcome of any known and unknown litigation and regulatory proceedings, including legal proceedings, directly or through its partners, adverse to AbbVie; - Alvotech's ability to obtain and maintain regulatory approval for its product candidates of the FDA, European Commission and comparable national or regional authorities; - Alvotech's ability to comply with all applicable laws and regulations; - Alvotech's ability to successfully launch its products in certain markets after obtaining regulatory approval for such market; - Alvotech's estimates of expenses and profitability; - Alvotech's ability to identify and successfully develop new product candidates; - Alvotech's relationship with third party providers for clinical and non-clinical studies, supplies, and manufacturing of its products; - Alvotech's ability to manage its manufacturing risks; and - Alvotech's relationship with partners for the commercialization of its product candidates.
+- developments and projections relating to Alvotech's competitors and industry, including the estimated growth of the industry; - Alvotech's approach and goals with respect to technology; - Alvotech's expectations regarding its ability to obtain and maintain intellectual property protection and not infringe on the rights of others; - the impact of the COVID-19 pandemic or the occurrence of unforeseen geopolitical events such as the Russia-Ukraine conflict on Alvotech's business; - changes in applicable laws or regulations; - the outcome of any known and unknown litigation and regulatory proceedings, including legal proceedings, directly or through its partners, adverse to AbbVie; - Alvotech's ability to obtain and maintain regulatory approval for its product candidates of the FDA, European Commission and comparable national or regional authorities; - Alvotech's ability to comply with all applicable laws and regulations; - Alvotech's ability to successfully launch its products in certain markets after obtaining regulatory approval for such market; - Alvotech's estimates of expenses and profitability; - Alvotech's ability to identify and successfully develop new product candidates; - Alvotech's relationship with third party providers for clinical and non-clinical studies, supplies, and manufacturing of its products; - Alvotech's ability to manage its manufacturing risks; - Alvotech's relationship with partners for the commercialization of its product candidates; - Alvotech's ability to meet the conditions precedent to issue Ordinary Shares to Yorkville under the SEPA; - · the volatility of the price of Ordinary Shares that may result from sales of Ordinary Shares by Yorkville; and - the dilution of holders of Ordinary Shares resulting from Alvotech's issuance Ordinary Shares to Yorkville.
+There can be no guarantee that how many Ordinary Shares Alvotech will issue under the SEPA, if at all.